 During their time in the academy, pupils and students will experience physical, psychological and emotional changes.
 At the same time, they will become aware of changing social practices and conflicting values.
 This policy and the subsequent RSE programme of study have been devised with the intention of helping students to form sensible, informed, mature and balanced judgments.
-Important features of RSE at Armfield Academy are the encouragement of children to have due regard for moral considerations and the value of family life, within the following moral values framework:
+Important features of RSE at Armfield Academy are the encouragement of children to have due regard for moral considerations and the value of family life.